browserengineering/book/book/animations.md

 [^real-browser-simple]: A real browser would use as among its criteria whether the time to raster the provided display items is low enough to not justify a GPU texture.
-This will be true for solid colors, but probably not complex shapes or text.
+This will be true for solid colors, but probably not for complex shapes or text.

 *Hit testing*: Right now, when handling clicks, we convert each layout object's bounds to absolute coordinates (via